JimDesu/basis-lang/spec.md

 **Frame-exit hooks via `@` and `@!` (&sect;3.13) are tied to the registering scope, not to the object's identity.** An `@` or `@!` block registered within a scope runs when *that scope* ends, regardless of the type of the value the block references; the hooks are scope-lifetime-tied, not object-lifetime-tied.
 Object-lifetime-tied cleanup is instead the province of the obligation system (&sect;10): an obligated value's discharge fires at the end of *its* lifetime, and an object's retirement fires its own obligation &mdash; never its owned fields', which its finalizer fires explicitly (&sect;10.16).
 The two mechanisms are distinct and do not compete &mdash; `@`/`@!` register scope-tied cleanup explicitly at a block marker, while an obligation rides with the value it was acquired against &mdash; so a resource may be managed by whichever fits its lifetime.

 Object types may have witnesses declared for them (&sect;9).
 The scope operator `::` works on object-typed values and on `^Object` values via the object's fat-pointer dispatch metadata.
-An object's class *membership* is a property of the object's type, attested at witness-declaration sites &mdash; but under named coexistence (&sect;9.15) a `(type, class)` pair may have several witnesses, so membership alone does not determine a dictionary.
-Where the dispatching dictionary is not fixed by the resolution context (a class-referential position: a Case B slot, a `^Class` pointee, a variant's active candidate), it is the one *carried with the value*, selected at the value's installation site and traveling with the reference (&sect;9.4's dynamic edge, &sect;9.9, Appendix F.13); the fat-pointer metadata identifies the type, and the carried dictionary identifies the witness.
+An object's concept *membership* is a property of the object's type, attested at witness-declaration sites &mdash; but under named coexistence (&sect;9.15) a `(type, concept)` pair may have several witnesses, so membership alone does not determine a dictionary.
+Where the dispatching dictionary is not fixed by the resolution context (a concept-referential position: a Case B slot, a `^Concept` pointee, a variant's active candidate), it is the one *carried with the value*, selected at the value's installation site and traveling with the reference (&sect;9.4's dynamic edge, &sect;9.9, Appendix F.13); the fat-pointer metadata identifies the type, and the carried dictionary identifies the witness.

 A witness-bearing object type (`.object SortedSet[T:Ord] : ...`, &sect;9.22) additionally carries **one implementation-managed dictionary word per unpinned bounded header parameter**, stamped at construction; header-pinned bounds (&sect;9.23) stamp no word.